Title/s: Instructor of Bassoon

 External Webpage: http://www.hannasterba.com/

-As a performer, Ms. Sterba held the position of Second Bassoon with the Canton Symphony Orchestra for four seasons, and Wheeling Symphony for two seasons.
-Additionally, she has enjoyed a varied career as a freelance musician, having played with the Detroit Symphony Orchestra, Michigan Opera Theatre, and Akron Symphony, among many others.
+As a performer, Ms. Sterba previously held the position of Second Bassoon with the Canton Symphony Orchestra and Wheeling Symphony.
+Additionally, she has enjoyed a varied career as a freelance and substitute musician, having played with the Grant Park Music Festival, Illinois Philharmonic Orchestra, Detroit Symphony Orchestra, Michigan Opera Theatre, and Akron Symphony, among many others.